Quantifying displacement: an urban expansion consequence via persistent homology: Methods

 \subsection{Volume-type complexes for time-series data}

 To quantify population displacement in a manner that can be generalised to other cities, our approach relies solely on address change data and the city’s administrative division into neighbourhoods.
 This data undergoes the following preprocessing.
 We begin by dividing all individuals who moved in a given year into four groups according to their origin and destination.
-For each group, we then construct a three-dimensional cubical complex and compute its persistence.
+For each group, we then construct a three-dimensional cubical complex (a $3$-d body whose $3$--dimensional cubes have an associated value that describes their intensity) and compute its persistent homology.
 These cubical complexes encapsulate both the city geography and the temporal evolution of each population group.

 Recall that our dataset spans $20$ consecutive years, where each year's data may be thought of as an origin-destination matrix whose entries are the number of people moving from a given neighbourhood to another area.
-We simplify these matrices by replacing all the possible destinations by the following summarised four ones: the same as the origin neighbourhood (from now on referred to as `stay'); a different neighbourhood within Madrid (`city'); a different town or city in the Comunidad de Madrid, the region Madrid belongs to (`C. Madrid'); and another region or country (`outside').
+That is, if the entry in row $i$ and column $j$ is $N$, this means that $N$ people moved from neighbourhood $i$ to neighbourhood $j$.
+We simplify these matrices by replacing all the possible destinations by the following summarised four ones: the same as the origin neighbourhood (`stay'); a different neighbourhood within Madrid (`city'); a different town or city in the Comunidad de Madrid, the region Madrid belongs to (`C. Madrid'); and another region or country (`outside').
+Hence, in these new reduced matrices, the entry in row $i$ and column $3$ contains the number of people who moved from neighbourhood $i$ to another city in the region of Madrid.
 Although each of these groups may be further divided, we opt for a consolidated approach to maintain simplicity and analytical efficiency.
 Finally, we normalise the resulting matrix so that each row sums to $1$.